Aurimas-N/Cyclist-Bike-share-Analysis/README.md

 system anytime.
 The company offers flexible pricing plans: single-ride passes, full-day passes, and annual memberships.
 Cyclistic offers a variety of bike types making their bike-share service more inclusive.

 # Business Task:
-The director of marketing and my manager. has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members.
+The director of marketing and my manager, has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members.
 In order to do that, however, the team needs to better understand how annual members and casual riders differ.

 * **Task** - How do annual members and casual riders use Cyclistic bikes differently ?